gautesl/connectedhomeip/docs/_sources/examples/all-clusters-minimal-app/nrfconnect/README.md.txt

 Check the [CLI tutorial](../../../../../guides/nrfconnect_examples_cli.md) to learn how to use command-line interface of the application.

+### Testing using Linux CHIPTool

+Read the [CHIP Tool user guide](../../../../../guides/chip_tool_guide.md) to see how to use [CHIP Tool for Linux or mac OS](../../../../../../examples/chip-tool/README.md) to commission and control the application within a Matter-enabled Thread network.

-### Testing using CHIPTool
+### Testing using Android CHIPTool

 Read the
 [Android commissioning guide](../../../../../guides/nrfconnect_android_commissioning.md)
-to see how to use [CHIPTool](https://github.com/project-chip/connectedhomeip/blob/master/src/android/CHIPTool/README.md) for Android smartphones to commission and control the application within a Matter-enabled Thread network.
+to see how to use [CHIPTool](https://github.com/project-chip/connectedhomeip/blob/master/examples/android/CHIPTool/README.md) for
+Android smartphones to commission and control the application within a Matter-enabled Thread network.